 Pinarello is an Italian bike brand based in Treviso.
 It was founded by Giovanni Pinarello in 1953.

 Today, Pinarello is run by the founder’s son, Fausto Pinarello.
-In 2016, Pinarello sold its majority stake to L Catterton, a US-based private equity group that is partly owned by the luxury brand conglomerate, LVMH.
+In 2016, Pinarello sold its majority stake to L Catterton, a US-based private equity group partly owned by the luxury brand conglomerate LVMH.

-In recent years, their bikes are well-known for their contemporary design that maintains the curvy tubes while still achieving the aerodynamics of a modern road bike design.
+In recent years, their bikes have been well-known for their contemporary design that maintains the curvy tubes while still achieving the aerodynamics of a modern road bike.

 Pinarello road bikes range

-Unlike many other bike brands, Pinarello doesn’t categorize its race bikes as aero or lightweight.
-The Dogma is a do-it-all bike and ridden by the pros on all types of terrains.
+Pinarello doesn’t categorize its race bikes as aero or lightweight, unlike many other bike brands.
+The Dogma is a do-it-all bike ridden by the pros on all terrains.

 The difference lies in how the bikes are specced.

 The Dogma F, followed by the Dogma F12 is the top of the line bike and is specced with only the best components (eg: electronic shifting).
 Next in line is the Prince, which is specced with mid-tiered components (eg: Shimano Ultegra).

 Sitting at the bottom are the Paris and GAN endurance bikes specced with Shimano 105.

 Pinarello Dogma F